actions/runner/docs/preview/yamlgettingstarted-scripts.md

 steps:
 # First, create a secret variable.
 Normally these would be persisted securely by the definition.
 - script: "echo ##vso[task.setvariable variable=MySecret;isSecret=true]My secret value"
-  name: Create secret variable
+  displayName: Create secret variable
   condition: and(succeeded(), eq(variables['agent.os'], 'windows_nt'))
 - script: "echo \"##vso[task.setvariable variable=MySecret;isSecret=true]My secret value\""
-  name: Create secret variable
+  displayName: Create secret variable
   condition: and(succeeded(), in(variables['agent.os'], 'darwin', 'linux'))

 # Next, map the secret into an environment variable and print it.
 Note, secrets are masked in the log
 # and appear as '********'.
 - script: echo The password is %MyPassword%
-  name: Print secret variable
+  displayName: Print secret variable
   env:
     MyPassword: $(MySecret)
   condition: and(succeeded(), eq(variables['agent.os'], 'windows_nt'))
 - script: echo The password is $MyPassword
-  name: Print secret variable
+  displayName: Print secret variable
   env:
     MyPassword: $(MySecret)
   condition: and(succeeded(), in(variables['agent.os'], 'darwin', 'linux'))